LotusLotus

 "Indeed, World-Honored One."

-The Buddha told Ajita, "As you say, in the past I have carried out dāna-pāramitā, śīla-pāramitā, kṣānti-pāramitā, vīrya-pāramitā, dhyāna-pāramitā, and prajñā-pāramitā, each for 60 kalpas.
-Those fools falsely claim that one can attain bodhi by cultivating only prajñā-pāramitā.
+The Buddha told Ajita, “As you say, in the past I practiced dāna-pāramitā, śīla-pāramitā, kṣānti-pāramitā, vīrya-pāramitā, dhyāna-pāramitā, and prajñā-pāramitā, each for sixty kalpas.
+Those fools falsely claim that one can attain bodhi by practicing prajñā-pāramitā only.
 There is nothing right about their claim.
-Because they embrace the View of Śūnyatā, they expound the Dharma with such impurity.
-The body, speech, and mind of those advocates are contrary to the Dharma.
-Although they explain to others their understanding of śūnyatā, their do not act according to their words.
-Without [corresponding] actions, they are far from the meaning of śūnyatā.
-Even more than their kinfolk, they harbor jealousy and are addicted to benefits and worship.
-Ajita, when I was a Wheel-Turning King in the past, I abandoned jewels, my head, my eyes, my hands, and my feet, but still could not attain the unsurpassed bodhi.
-In contrast are the fools who, for the sake of food and beverage, visit others' homes to make their statement.
-They only praise śūnyatā and claim that what they say is the Bodhi Way, the Bodhisattva Action, and that only śūnyatā is the true Dharma while all other Dharmas are not.
-They also say these words: 'My understanding has been realized by and known to innumerable Dharma masters.'
+Because they embrace the view of void, they expound the Dharma with such impurity.
+The body, voice, and mind of those speakers contradict the Dharma.
+As they explain to others their understanding of emptiness, their do not act according to their words.
+Without [corresponding] actions, they are far from the [true] meaning of emptiness.
+Even more than their kinfolk, they harbor jealousy and are attached to benefits and worship.
+Ajita, when I was a Wheel-Turning King, I abandoned jewels, my head, my eyes, my hands, and my feet, but still could not attain the unsurpassed bodhi.
+By contrast, fools, for the sake of food and drink, visit others’ homes to make their statement.
+They only praise the Dharma of Emptiness and claim that what they say is the Bodhi Way and the Bodhisattva action, and that only this Dharma is the true Dharma while all other Dharmas are not.
+They also say these words: ‘My understanding has been realized by and known to innumerable Dharma masters.’
 For the sake of fame, they praise themselves, saying that they clearly understand hatred and jealousy.
 Ajita, I see those who set their minds on seeking benefits and worship for a livelihood.
-Albeit they maintain good conduct for 100 kalpas, they will not be able to develop even a little Endurance in the Dharma, not to mention attaining the unsurpassed bodhi.
-Ajita, I do not pronounce bodhi to the deceitful ones who have contradictory mind and speech.
+Even if they take good actions for one hundred kalpas, they will not develop even a little Endurance in Dharmas, much less attain the unsurpassed bodhi.
+Ajita, I do not pronounce bodhi to the deceitful ones, who have contradictory mind and mouth.
 Nor to those who are jealous; nor to those who are arrogant and disrespectful; nor to those who are faithless; nor to those who are untamed; nor to those who engage in sexual misconduct; nor to those who believe that they are right and others wrong.
 Ajita, those fools, out of arrogance, claim that they have surpassed the Buddha.
-They falsely criticize the Mahāyāna sūtras pronounced by the Buddha, alleging that these are actually pronounced by the voice-hearers of the Small Vehicle."
+They malign Mahāyāna sūtras pronounced by the Buddha, alleging that these are actually pronounced by voice-hearers riding the Small Vehicle.”

 Subhūti said to the Buddha, "No, indeed, World-Honored One, as the Buddha says."